-Designed to provide the knowledge and skills to apply differentiated instruction strategies for meeting the needs of an increasingly diverse student population within the context of today's challenging standards-based curriculum.
-Real-life video demonstrations will illustrate how to adapt curriculum content, processes, and products to match students' readiness, interests, and learning profiles.
-Other topics include: recognizing and teaching to different kinds of intelligences, understanding and accommodate various learning styles, implementing tiered assignments, utilizing authentic assessment techniques and designing dynamic and engaging lessons and units.
-School of Education
+Provides knowledge and skills to apply differentiation strategies for meeting the needs of an increasingly diverse student population within the context of today's challenging standards-based curriculum.
+Illustrates, through the use of real-life video, how to adapt curriculum content, processes, and products to match students' readiness, interests, and learning profiles.
+Includes recognizing and teaching to different kinds of intelligences, understanding and accommodating various learning styles, implementing tiered assignments, utilizing authentic assessment techniques and designing dynamic and engaging lessons and units.